kubernetes/enhancements/keps/sig-node/runtime-class-scheduling.md

 ### RuntimeController Mix-in

-Rather than resolving the topology in the scheduler, the `NodeSelectorTerm` rules and `Tolerations` are mixed in to the PodSpec.
+Rather than resolving scheduling in the scheduler, the `NodeSelectorTerm` rules and `Tolerations` are mixed in to the PodSpec.
 The mix-in happens in the mutating admission phase, and is performed by a new `RuntimeController` built-in admission plugin.
 The same admission controller is shared with the [Pod